-Leaders and helpers who work with children and young people at Slough Baptist Church will be appointed and will follow the process laid out in these procedures in order to work with children.

-Appeals for leaders should only be made in exceptional circumstances and by a trustee, the Designated Person or a Minister and due care has to be given in order to ensure the safeguarding of all involved.
+Leaders and helpers who work with children and young people at Slough Baptist Church will be appointed and will follow the process laid out in these procedures.
+Appeals for leaders and/or helpers should only be made in exceptional circumstances and by a trustee, the Designated Person or a Minister and due care has to be given in order to ensure the safeguarding of all involved.